Royal Oldham Hospital

 The Royal Oldham Hospital is a NHS hospital in the Coldhurst area of Oldham, Greater Manchester, England.
 It is managed by the Northern Care Alliance NHS Foundation Trust.
 The hospital has its own volunteer-run radio station, Radio Cavell, which broadcasts at 1350 AM.

 History

 The hospital has its origins in the workhouse infirmary established to support the Oldham Union Workhouse on the Rochdale Road in around 1870.
 It became the Boundary Park Hospital in the late 1920s and, after joining the National Health Service in 1948, it became Oldham and District General Hospital in 1955.
+In 1989 it was renamed the Royal Oldham Hospital.

-The hospital was the birthplace of English physicist Brian Cox, who is a professor of particle physics in the School of Physics and Astronomy at the University of Manchester; he was born in 1968.
+In 1951 the obstetrician and gynaecologist Patrick Steptoe joined the hospital and Louise Brown, the world's first successful in vitro fertilised "test tube baby", was born there on 25 July 1978.
+The hospital was also the birthplace of English physicist Brian Cox, who is a professor of particle physics in the School of Physics and Astronomy at the University of Manchester; he was born in 1968.